serbulent/HOPER/Reproduction/case_study/readme.md

 # Protein Function Prediction

 - Protein Function Prediction aims to construct models for protein function prediction.
-It can concate protein representations in to prepare datasets  for training, testing models and making predictions
+It can concate protein representations in to prepare datasets  for training, testing models and making predictions.

 # How to run Protein Function Prediction

 Step by step operation:
-  1. Clone repostory
+  1. Clone repository
   2. Install dependencies(given below)
   3. Download datasets,unzip and place the folder
   4. Edit the configuration file (according to classification methods, for binary classification: **Protein_Function_Prediction_config.yaml**